Lande21/RolandeU.github.io/README.md

 - Occasion: 24', Started TY
 - MIRACLE: GOD will provide always 100%.

-Day 140. **Good things ahead!**
+Day 14. **Good things ahead!**
-- DAY: Saturday, Showered, Mom called me she was a little sick from cold but bamusize from expo ! :)
+- DAY: Sunday, Showered, Mom called me she was a little sick from cold but bamusize from expo ! :)

 gotta lock in in nsbe, hopefully